-All the above goals are laudable, but none ensures that gerrymandering will be laid to rest.
-Who draws the maps is important, but what criteria they use is even more important.
-If representational fairness is included among the map drawing criteria, gerrymandering cannot occur.
-Representational fairness states that the map must be drawn so the party distribution of likely representatives matches the party distribution of the state's voters.
+Representational fairness is the key element of a fair map.
+Representational fairness states that the map must be drawn so the party distribution of likely representatives matches the party distribution of voting behavior in the state.
+A number of important goals are associated with redistricting, but representational fairness, and only representational fairness, assures that gerrymandering is eradicated.
 This criterion was recently codified in Article XI Section 6(B) of the Ohio Constitution.